-Dr. Lam Wai Yan ("Dr. Lam"), aged 70, is an executive director, the Chairman of the Board and of the nomination committee and the Chief Executive Officer of the Company, a director of certain subsidiaries of the Company and a substantial shareholder of the Company.
+Dr. Lam Wai Yan ("Dr. Lam"), aged 71, is an executive director, the Chairman of the Board and of the nomination committee and the Chief Executive Officer of the Company, a director of certain subsidiaries of the Company and a substantial shareholder of the Company.
 Dr. Lam obtained a bachelor's degree in Science from the University of Texas at EL PASO in 1975 and a doctor's degree in Professional Studies from Middlesex University in 2014.
 He has extensive local and overseas general management experience and has more than 20 years of experience in IT industry.
 He had been a vice president and director of Dean Witter Reynolds Inc. from 1979 to 1989 and a director of CLSA Limited (formerly known as "Credit Lyonnais Securities (Asia) Limited") from 1990 to 1991.
 Dr. Lam co-founded the Group and has played a key role in developing the businesses of the Group since 1997 and led the Group to become one of the leading specialized content portal in China.

-Mr. Ho Kam Wah ("Mr. Ho"), aged 69, is an executive director of the Company and a director of certain subsidiaries of the Company.
+Mr. Ho Kam Wah ("Mr. Ho"), aged 70, is an executive director of the Company and a director of certain subsidiaries of the Company.
 He is also a director and the controlling shareholder of Treasure Field Holdings Limited, a substantial shareholder of the Company.
 Mr. Ho obtained a bachelor's degree in Science from Illinois State University in 1976.
 He is principally involved in strategic planning and assisting in overall management and business development of the Group.
 Mr. Ho co-founded the Group and has played a major role in developing the businesses of the Group since 1997 and has an extensive management experience over 20 years in IT industry.

-Mr. Wang Ta-Hsing ("Mr. Wang"), (alias: Wang Jeff Da-Shin), aged 47, is an executive director of the Company and a director of certain subsidiaries of the Company.
+Mr. Wang Ta-Hsing ("Mr. Wang"), (alias: Wang Jeff Da-Shin), aged 48, is an executive director of the Company and a director of certain subsidiaries of the Company.
 He joined the Group in 2005.
 Mr. Wang obtained a bachelor's degree in Science from the University of California, Berkeley in 1998 and a master's degree in Business Administration from Columbia University in 2004.
 Mr. Wang is responsible for financing and accounting management of the Group.
-Mr. Wang was the director of Kwong Fong Industries Corporation (a company listed on the Taiwan Stock Exchange).